Marching.com Events Links Resources

 Start Saving Now – Every corps relies on membership fees to operate the organization and cover the costs of equipment, instruction, buses and food.
 Develop a plan to save money so you can pay your dues promptly.
 If you fall behind on payments you could lose your spot in the corps.

+Phantom Regiment of Rockford, Illinois will celebrate the organization's 60th anniversary milestone in 2016.
 DCI's competitive rules allow performers to march until they reach age 22.
-To march during the 2010 season, you must have been born on or after June 1, 1988.
+To march during the 2016 season, you must have been born on or after June 1, 1994.
 (You can still compete if you turn 22 in the midst of the summer season.)
 If you're over the DCI age limit, consider marching in an all-age corps affiliated with Drum Corps Associates.

 DCI frequently publishes corps news and announcements on its website at DCI.org.
-Each year there are several new corps that join the tour, as well as several groups that unfortunately take the year off.
-Some highlights of news for the 2010 season:
+Some highlights of news for the 2016 season:

 Audition for a Corps Near You